8Ginette8/gbif.range/README.md

 range.dd3 = get_range("Delphinus delphis",obs.dd,eco.marine,"BIOME") # Deep sea only
 ```

-The three results are pretty similar beacause most of the observations are close to the coast.
+The three results are pretty similar because most of the observations are near the coast.
 But let's plot the third result:

 ``` r
 plot(wrld_simpl,col="#bcbddc")